YasseRRRRRRRR/GameQuiz/README.md

-# GameReview
+# GameQuiz
-A simple, timed review where you write the right name for each game displayed (WIP)
+A simple, timed quiz where you write the right name for each game displayed (WIP)